alexandrahanganu/tales-of-a-fourth-grade/README.md

 ## Functional requirements

--   track absences, tardies and excuses (entered by parents, faculty, or staff)
+-   track absences, tardies and excuses
 -   generate reports on student activities
 -   be accessible from the playground
 -   track student grades and assignments (completed and due)
 -   parent-teacher forums
 -   run as an SaaS system from a hosting center
--   based on user priviledge can add excuses/grades/tardies/absences
+-   based on user priviledge can add excuses/grades/tardies/

 ## Nonfunctional requirements